MORTGAGE RATES TODAY IN MISSOURI

 Some of the most expensive locations in Missouri include:

-• Lake of the Ozarks: Lake of the Ozarks is a popular vacation destination located in central Missouri and is known for its beautiful scenery and luxury lakefront properties.
-The average home value is a modest $349,800.
+• Lake of the Ozarks: A popular vacation destination known for its beautiful scenery and luxury lakefront properties.
+The average home value is $324,197.

 Obtaining a competitive mortgage rate can save borrowers thousands of dollars over the life of a loan.
-Here are some tips for securing a competitive mortgage rate in Missouri:
+Here are some tips for securing a competitive mortgage rate in Missouri.
+By following these tips, you can increase your chances of securing a favorable mortgage rate and achieving your homeownership goals.

 Getting approved for a mortgage strengthens a homebuyer’s position and allows them to move quickly when they find the right property.
-Preapproval involves submitting financial information to a lender, who will assess the borrower’s creditworthiness and determine the maximum loan amount they can qualify for.
+Preapproval involves submitting financial information to a lender, who will assess the borrower’s creditworthiness.
 The mortgage preapproval process can take up to 10 days.

-Missouri offers various resources and programs to assist homebuyers, particularly first-time buyers and those with limited financial resources.
-These resources can provide valuable information, financial assistance, and support throughout the homebuying process.
+Missouri offers various resources and programs to assist homebuyers, particularly first-time buyers and those with limited finances.
+These resources can provide valuable information, financial assistance, and support throughout the home-buying process.

-• Missouri Housing Development Commision (MHDC) First Place program provides a pool of money at below-market interest rates that lenders can use to provide 30-year, fixed-rate FHA, VA, and USDA loans to first-time homebuyers and qualified veterans.
+• Missouri Housing Development Commission (MHDC) First Place program: Provides a pool of money at below-market interest rates that lenders can use to provide 30-year, fixed-rate FHA, VA, and USDA loans to first-time homebuyers and qualified veterans.

-• The MHDC Next Step program allows higher income and purchase price limits for first-time and repeat buyers.
-A 30-year fixed-rate mortgage can be used along with the mortgage credit certificate, and annual dollar-for-dollar tax credit.
+• MHDC Next Step program: Allows higher income and purchase price limits for first-time and repeat buyers.
+A 30-year fixed-rate mortgage can be used along with a mortgage credit certificate and annual dollar-for-dollar tax credit.

 Recommended: How to Qualify as a First-Time Homebuyer

-Down payment assistance programs can help homebuyers overcome the challenge of saving for a down payment, which is often a significant barrier to homeownership.
-These programs provide financial assistance in the form of grants, loans, or other incentives to help borrowers make a down payment.
+Down payment assistance programs can help homebuyers overcome the challenge of saving for a down payment.
+Some notable programs in Missouri include:

-• Next Step, mentioned above, also gives borrowers the opportunity to receive cash assistance for a down payment and closing costs in the form of a 10-year forgivable loan.
+• Next Step DPA: Gives borrowers the opportunity to receive cash assistance for a down payment and closing costs in the form of a 10-year forgivable loan.

 Using the free calculators is for informational purposes only, does not constitute an offer to receive a loan, and will not solicit a loan offer.
 Any payments shown depend on the accuracy of the information provided.